rh-mobb/aro-workshop-content/aro-content/app/2-deploy-app.md

   value: <CHANGE-ME>.azurecr.io/minesweeper
 ```

-To learn more about TriggerBindings, click [here](https://tekton.dev/docs/triggers/triggertemplates/)
+To learn more about TriggerTemplates, click [here](https://tekton.dev/docs/triggers/triggertemplates/)

 **3-web-trigger.yaml**
 The next file we have is the Trigger.
 The Trigger specifies what should happen when the EventListener detects an Event.
 Looking at this file, you will see that we are looking for 'Push' events that will create an instance of the TriggerTemplate that we just created.
 This in turn will start the PipelineRun.